-Sharing is caring when it comes to your divorce attorney
+Sharing is caring when it comes to your divorce attorney.

 Skeletons in your closet?
-Let those bones out for the sake of your divorce
+Let those bones out for the sake of your divorce.

 Be wise when you call your attorney with a question

-How not to talk to your attorney will be the subject of tomorrow’s blog post
+How not to talk to your attorney will be the subject of tomorrow’s blog post.

 We will begin tomorrow’s blog post by discussing how not to talk with your attorney and what subjects need not be involved in your relationship.
-After that, we will get into particular aspects of your divorce case and how to approach each.
+After that, we will get into particular aspects of your divorce case and approach each.